Men acquire a particular quality by constantly acting a particular way. - Aristotle

 Evolution / change seems to be the norm in human existence.
 There are certainly periods of cultural collapse which result in a more primitive existence than before but overall most newer cultural/intellectual/technological peaks exceed previous ones.
 The chase of the new, innovation, invention, is the driving force of human evolution.
 The Offbeat mindset seeks to live on the vanguard of existence, to step into the unknown.
 There are dangers to this approach, astronauts die, inventors explode themselves in their labs, revolutionaries are killed, athletes die from over-training, but there are clearly also rewards.
 What is the point of living a life that has already been lived before is the ethos of the Offbeat individual, to sacrifice who you were, are, to become something new, different.

-The Conventionalist on the other hand fears change and sometimes even desires an older more simple existence.
-The Amish are an example of a culture of Conventionalists.
+The Convention on the other hand is more likely to fear change and sometimes even desires an older more simple existence.
+The Amish are an example of a culture of Conventionals.
 Orthodox versions of any religious or cultural group are another example.
 The Flat Earth society is a humorous extreme.
 Someone who celebrates Christmas or any other cultural holiday is a more mainstream example of this mindset.
-Some conventions have their place and you can't constantly reinvent better ways to do things at every moment but the instinct to be conventional is inherently stagnant if not regressive.
-There is so much that hasn't been figured out, perfected, etc. that to be conventional is to be against improvement, progress, a better life and a better world.
+Some conventions have their place and you can't constantly reinvent better ways to do things at every moment but erring on the side of the conventional is inherently stagnant if not regressive.
+There is so much that hasn't been figured out, perfected, etc. that to be too conventional is to be against improvement, progress, a better life and a better world.
 There is nothing admirable in that and that is why no one typically admires the conventional.

 So, this spectrum is about knowledge selection and discovery, experimental vs. conventional living.
 I think the ideal on this spectrum is to be as unconventional as you can be without risking your physical existence.
 I think it's really cool to watch someone do some physical stunt that no one has ever been able to do before but if they end up dying do it, it's doesn't seem as worthwhile.
 Maybe Marie Curie would have had an even more enjoyable and productive life had she been a little more cautious around the Radium that eventually killed her.

 The Thinker's prime motivation is to have a planned out life, to know where they are headed.
 Essentially, they desire predictability, security, certainty, order.
 It is not enough to understand that something feels good or that something works, the Thinker needs a more rational understanding so they can achieve reliable results in life.
 This mentality (coupled with an Offbeat orientation) is the foundation of science and has resulted in a much greater understanding of the world, and a vast number of improvements to the world.
-The problem with this orientation is getting too stuck in a particular plan, not being open to updating, changing one's life plan based on poor results and/or new information.
+The only problem with this orientation is getting too stuck in a particular plan, not being open to updating, changing one's life plan based on poor results and/or new information.
 There is so much yet that we do not know and new information can change what we know as true.
-A Thinker can be hindered by their need for total certainty, order in what will likely always be a somewhat uncertain, disordered world, their need to understand things when it comes to things that remain indecipherable.
-A big problem with thinkers is analysis paralysis or simply over-analysis delays where the Thinker spends more time on a decision than the import of the decision merits or the information available on that decision justifies.
+A Thinker can be hindered by their need for total certainty, order in what will likely always be a somewhat uncertain, disordered world, their need to understand things that remain indecipherable.
+A problem with Thinkers is analysis paralysis or simply over-analysis delays where the Thinker spends more time on a decision than the import of the decision merits or the information available on that decision justifies.

 It is surprising the number of people, who identify as selfless/considerate with people close to them and selfish/inconsiderate with strangers, that consider themselves nice or consider themselves perfectly normal, ideal even.
-The latter type of people are not really the epitome of Intimate types.
-Intimate types with a high Vital score care more about strangers than themselves and would rather hurt them-self than hurt another person.
+The latter type of people are not Interpersonal types.
+Interpersonal types with a high Vital score care more about others than themselves and would rather hurt them-self than hurt another person.
 They don't help others to get something back, they help others because they are more wired to the needs of others than their own needs.
 They feel the hunger, pain, happiness in someone else more than in themself.
-A lot of good can come out of that approach to life.
+A lot of good can come out of this orientation.
 It is the basis for a lot of the charitable and humanitarian causes which make the world a more hospitable place.
-However, there is also a negative to that approach to life.
-A society of selfless people is prime fuel for selfish people to take advantage of.
+However, there is also a negative to this orientation.
+A society of selfless people can be prime fuel for selfish people to take advantage of.
 Furthermore, you can unwisely avoid developing your own life by being overly devoted to the lives of others.
 If other people's lives are so worthy of attention, why isn't yours as well?

-Withholding types are less common than Intimate types (at least in terms of self reports).
+Withholding types are less common than Interpersonal types (at least in terms of self reports).
 If Withholding types are not hiding who they are (which they can certainly do) they kind of stand out since they are so much more disagreeable/unaccommodating/selfish than most people.
 Withholding types like to claim everyone is selfish as they can't imagine anyone not having their selfish orientation (and also use this fake claim as way to excuse their selfishness/inconsideration).
 An extreme Withholding preference is one aspect of all sociopaths of the world.
 They lack empathy towards others, which means they are ignorant or inconsiderate of the pain of others.
 One convicted serial killer murdered his first victim after a one night stand.
 His motivation was that he thought his victim looked so peaceful and pretty and he didn't want him to leave his bed, so he calmly strangled him to keep him there (interestingly, he, Jeffrey Dahmer, grew up with parents who had no regard for him as well, who basically abandoned him).
 A more common Withholding type is simply just looking out for their own interests a little more than other people's (sort of like the ideal of modern American capitalism).
-If you add a Materialist and Depressive orientation you get fictional characters like Ebenezer Scrooge or Mr. Potter from It's A Wonderful Life.
+If you add a Marketing and Depressive orientation you get fictional characters like Ebenezer Scrooge or Mr. Potter from It's A Wonderful Life.

-This trait is a bit harder to research to really decide where most people truly are on this spectrum.
-One limitation is intelligence, I think if people were more aware (for example of how everyone is connected, however remotely) they would be more considerate to everyone.
+Intelligence seems to be a limiting factor in people's capacity to want to help others, I think if people were more aware (for example of how everyone is connected, however remotely) they would be more altruistic.
 But most are not, and most people that are very nice even to strangers typically would still probably save a loved one over a stranger from a sinking boat, even if the stranger had more to offer the world (of course a Withholding type would save them-self over a loved one).
-This results in the kind of culture of selfishness (conscious or unconscious) that idly stands by while a majority of the world lives a far less humane life than most in the west (for now).
-This also emphasizes the fact that the Intimate trait is more about inter-relational accommodation and not necessarily about a more humanitarian mindset (which only shows up with Intimate types with a high Vital score).
-Intimate types with a low Vital score will only tend to be overly accommodating to those close to them.
+This results in the kind of culture of selfishness and enabling selflessness (conscious or unconscious) that idly stands by while a majority of the world lives a far less humane life than most in the west (for now), even though in the long run that can hurt everyone as it destabilizes civilization.

 Vital vs Depressed (Optimism/Happiness vs. Pessimism/Apathy)

-This is the most important drive of the MOTIV system, the desire to be alive.
+This is one of the most important drives of the MOTIV system, the desire to be alive.
 None of us chose to be born so it understandably makes sense that not everyone is fully on board with being alive.
 If you have ever been happy, grateful to be alive, even for a moment, then you know what it feels like for people that have a high Vital orientation, except for them, they are like that most of the time.
 There was an interesting article recently about a small percentage of the population that doesn't need much sleep.